 What is an Intergroup Representative Responsible For?

-The Intergroup representative is responsible to vote their group’s conscience at Intergroup Meetings.
+The Intergroup representative is responsible to vote for their group’s conscience at Intergroup Meetings.
 Similar to an AA Group business meeting, the Intergroup meeting is the monthly AA business meeting covering the affairs of AA in the Vancouver and Lower Mainland area of British Columbia (Intergroup Area).
 The Group conscience is made up of elected Intergroup Representatives from their groups.

 How do I become an Intergroup representative?